ABOUT

 It's just a start.

 We’re told in Zechariah “not to despise the day of small beginnings.”
 So we won’t.
-We are modest in size, but ambitious, like this little program we support.
-We will never publish the outlandish numbers, like this little program we support.
+We are modest in size, but ambitious, like this program we support.
 Yet we will work to be faithful before the Lord.